Healthy Homes Assessment Silverstream

 What We Do

-We consider your investment to be a serious one We will conduct detailed checks to make sure you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the exciting aspects of purchasing or owning a home.
+We are serious about your investment and conduct comprehensive inspections so you won’t get any unexpected or expensive surprises meaning you can relax and focus on the fun aspects of purchasing or owning a home.

-We offer a wide range of solutions to ensure that you are fully informed of the condition of any property you may be considering buying or selling and also other solutions.
+We are specialised in a range of services to ensure that you are completely aware of the state of any property that you might be looking to purchase or sell and also other solutions.

-Not only do we cooperate with you, we also have major clients, including municipal councils and banks and insurance companies.
-Evidently they are pleased with our reassurance provided, because of the information contained in our building inspection reports.
+Not only do we collaborate with you, but we also collaborate with a number of big clients like municipal councils and banks and insurance firms.
+Evidently they enjoy this reassurance provided, due to the details provided in our building inspection reports.

-Our systematic approach to inspecting your property as well as the latest technology in software with digital photos embedded into the Report, you can actually see any issues that may be found.
-With our detailed report, it’s easy to understand why we have so many clients who recommend our service to family and acquaintances.
+With our systematic approach to inspecting your property and the most up-to-date software technology which includes digital photos in your reports, you can actually see any issues discovered.
+Because of our detailed report, it is not surprising that we have so many clients who recommend our service to family and friends.

 Get Peace of Mind - Get in Touch